 I’ve recently, and for the first time, experienced a bad back.
 Believe me when I tell you I have never felt so old and decrepit in my life.
 This isn’t what I’ve got planned for my later years (they’re going to involve a lot of body glitter, a cult following, and my own channel on whatever the 2077 equivalent to YouTube is).

 I have tension in my shoulders so extreme that my back regularly goes into spasm.
+These are the things that people don’t see in the before & after type glow up pictures on Instagram.

 I’m not as flexible as I used to be.
 I’m sluggish.
 I eat every meal like it’s my last day on Death Row.
 I can’t touch my toes.
 In fact, I’m not even sure if I can touch my knees.
 I defo can’t see them anymore, I know that much.